jdh7190/tique_case/README.md

 ## Jigs

-To receive jigs, click the flip icon at the bottom left of the card to display your Owner address.
+To receive jigs, copy the address on the Jigs or Tokens tab of the wallet.

 This address is linked to your owner key at the ownerPath derivation above.

-Upon receipt of Jigs, they will display in the Jigs section.
+Upon receipt of Jigs (NFTs), they will display in the Jigs section.
 If an emoji is defined on the Jig's metadata (```metadata.emoji```), then it will display in the left-most column.

+Upon receipt of tokens (FTs), they will display in the Tokens section.

 If a transaction hash that implements the [B](https://b.bitdb.network/) protocol is associated, that will display with priority over the emoji instead.